lighthouse-dashboard/lighthouse-dashboard/README.md

 Now you have a local server running which will be restarted (with nodemon) after every change.
 If you want to work on the UI you can start the UI with  `npm run serve`.

+## Docker
+There is a functional `Dockerfile` in the project which you can use to host somewhere.
+And with the `docker-compose up` command, you can spin up the whole dev environment with DB and message queue

 ### Add custom menu entry
 There is a possibility to add additional entries to the projects menu.
 This is useful if you want to provide some quick access to 3rd party tools like [cssstats](https://cssstats.com/)